Tunneling Ingress to Kubernetes Workloads

 Conclusion

 We've seen in this post how you can not only secure your Kubernetes API with the normal Kubernetes mechanisms.
 You can also take your Kubernetes API off the internet ENTIRELY.
-No need to deploy and maintain a special bastian node.
+No need to deploy and maintain a special bastion node.
 Now by having a secure, zero-trust overlay in place you can safely and securely access your Kubernetes API without the fear of that public, high-value API getting attacked.

 Once you've deployed Ziti into the Kubernetes cluster you're not done there.
 Now you can also use Ziti to span cloud networks.
 You can use it to easily link private data centers or other private Kubernetes clusters all into one secure, zero-trust overlay network!
 Use Ziti to expose workloads that are TRULY private!
 In future articles we might explore how we can bring Ziti to bear on these topics, stay tuned!